Alter Mojze Goldman

 In Lyon, he met Janine Sochaczewska.
-The couple had a son, Pierre Goldman, in 1944 before separating.
-Sochaczewska returned to Poland in 1947.
-With help from some former wartime comrades, Alter abducted Pierre so that he would not grow up in the country that had seen the elimination of so many Jews.
+The couple had a son, Pierre Goldman (although they were not married) they separated in 1944.
+Sochaczewska returned to Poland in 1947 with help from some former wartime comrades.
+Alter abducted Pierre so that he would not grow up in the country that had seen the elimination of so many Jews.

-In June 1949, Alter married Ruth Ambrunn, another Jewish Résistance fighter, born in Munich in 1922.
+In June 1949, Alter met and married Ruth Ambrunn (b.
+1922) another Résistance fighter of German-Jewish origin (born in Munich).
 Pierre was then legitimized as their son.
-The couple had three children together: a daughter, Evelyne, and two sons, Jean-Jacques Goldman, the pop singer, and Robert Goldman, a songwriter.
+The marriage had three children: a daughter, Evelyne, and two sons, Jean-Jacques Goldman, the pop singer, and Robert Goldman, a songwriter.

 Goldman was elected to the Légion d'Honneur on 19 November 1988 for his role in the Résistance.
 Barely a month later, he passed on at the age of seventy-nine.